-- St. John's Prep. & Senior School's highest priority is safety. - Risks are inherent in everyday life.
-We identify them and adopt effective systems for minimising them. - As per national guidance and paragraph 16 of the independent school standards, there is a need for formal assessments to actively reduce risk. - All risk assessment templates are available to staff on Google Drive.
+- Risks are inherent in everyday life.
+We actively identify risks and adopt effective systems for minimising them.
+As per national guidance and paragraph 16 of the independent school standards, there is a need for both dynamic and formal written assessments to actively reduce risk. - All risk assessment templates are available to staff on Google Drive.